 These innovative collaborations will see academic research impacting upon industry and society, both locally and globally, and will provide opportunities to influence and change governmental policy.

-"we're innovating, having new ideas that are leading to developments that are tangible - and making an active contribution to the research area."
+"We're innovating, having new ideas that are leading to developments that are tangible – and making an active contribution to the research area."

 The Devon Net Zero Innovation Fund aligns with the UK Government’s Build Back Better strategy as the UK shifts towards a net zero carbon future; recognising that working towards net zero is a major opportunity for economic growth and job creation across the UK and particularly in Devon with its rich natural capital and innovative technologies.

-Low Carbon Devon’s Claire Pearce, Project Manager, says,
+Claire Pearce, Project Manager, says,